A 26-week intensive certificate program for career changers in technology

 - Apply the capabilities provided by various data analysis methods and visualization tools to provide end-to-end solutions

-- Explain key cybersecurity practices with emphasis on secure software development
+- Explain key cybersecurity practices with an emphasis on secure software development

 - Experiment with different open-source software products and technologies as well as learn about emerging technologies and anticipate future uses